Binary-ShadowMonarch/Bookapp/README.md

 Getting EPUB.js to work properly was challenging.
 The documentation is sparse, and the API changes between versions.
 I ended up creating a worker pool to handle parsing in the background, which was actually a fun challenge.

 ### Theme Switching Issues
-When implementing smooth scrolling, I broke the dark mode on EPUB.js.
+When implementing smooth scrolling, I broke the dark mode on EPUBjs.
 The issue was that it would only change theme once loaded and on scroll to next page (that was EPUB rendering and I was applying theme on rendition after registering theme).
-This took me a while to figure out.
+This happened like fix one thing and another was broke and it me a while to figure out.
 Here is my actual commit message
  `󰣇 ~/Documents/Final project   master  !? ❯ git checkout backend/                                                     23:01
 backend/       FETCH_HEAD     frontend/      HEAD           master         ORIG_HEAD      origin/master
 f4b3611  -- [HEAD^^]  introduced & fixed bug on previous commit theme change fix (22 hours ago)